The Third Level of the Hierarchy: Information for Use

 Read Mr. Ross’ latest article on warnings.

 This practical and sensible approach is very similar to that in the EU.
-Note the requirement that “instructions that affirmatively describe how to use a product safely.”
-The old list of “don’ts” doesn’t cut it — you must tell your user how to use the product in an affirmative way.
+Note the requirement that instructions affirmatively describe how to use a product safely.
+The old list of “don’ts” doesn’t cut it – you must tell your user how to use the product affirmatively.

 Second Best

-The perception seems to be that manuals are produced primarily to fill filing cabinets and that customers don’t use the information provided.
-This leads to manuals that are written after-the-fact by engineers, or worse, the role of ‘technical writer’ is seen to be an entry level position often filled by interns or co-op students.
+The perception seems that manuals are produced primarily to fill filing cabinets and that customers don’t use the information provided.
+This leads to manuals written after the fact by engineers, or worse, the role of “technical writer” is seen to be an entry-level position often filled by interns or co-op students, with little oversight by qualified people.
+Technical writing requires a specific skill set beyond the ability to write well and can include instructional and graphic design elements.

-The engineers designing and integrating an industrial system are often too close to the design of the product to be able to write effectively to the target audience.
-Assumptions about the level of education that the user will have are often incorrect, and key steps may be skipped because they are assumed to be ‘common knowledge.’
+The engineers designing and integrating an industrial system are often too close to the product’s design to write effectively to the target audience.
+Assumptions about the level of education the user will have are often incorrect, and key steps may be skipped because they are assumed to be “common knowledge.”

 Quality documentation is also a customer service issue.
 Products that are well documented require less customer service support, and when customers do need support, they are generally more satisfied with the result.